WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. adjective: very noticeable or marked; conspicuous. 非常引人注意或明显的；显眼的。

+- propaganda

+  1. noun: information, especially of a biased or misleading nature, used to promote a political cause or point of view.

+     _"he was charged with distributing enemy propaganda"_

+- propagate

+  1. verb: breed specimens of (a plant or animal) by natural processes from the parent stock.

+     _"try propagating your own houseplants from cuttings"_

+  2. verb: spread and promote (an idea, theory, etc.) widely.

+     _"the French propagated the idea that the English were drunkards"_

+  3. verb: (with reference to motion, light, sound, etc.) transmit or be transmitted in a particular direction or through a medium.

+     _"electromagnetic effects can be propagated at a finite velocity only through material substances"_

 - proposition

   1. noun: a statement or assertion that expresses a judgement or opinion. 表达判断或意见的陈述或断言。